 Create a plan

 To make the team scaling process subsequent and harmless as for the existing workflow, you should work carefully on a plan.
 The plan must define and prioritize the tasks your current staff is unable to fulfill.
-Pay attention: may you have ‘semi-primary’ tasks that can be delayed due to the prolonged nature of their completion (e.g., software development, pentesting, providing correspondence of systems with security requirements, etc.).
+Pay attention: may you have ‘semi-primary’ tasks that can be delayed due to the prolonged nature of their completion (e.g., software development, testing, providing correspondence of systems with security requirements, etc.).

 It’s very important to develop strategies of interaction between the existing staff and new teams – quite possibly, you’ll require a separate assistant who will help you manage the teams without distracting each worker from their job.